Show your support and help fund the future of the Thomas Dixon Centre.

 Take a look around

-TALBOT Theatre
+Talbot Theatre

 Our 350+ seat Talbot Theatre is built over three levels, designed to enable full-scale rehearsals and performances, with optimal sightlines from every seat.
 We look forward to welcoming world-class productions and events from artists-in-residence and hirers, showcases by Queensland Ballet Academy dancers, works for young audiences as part of the My First Ballet Series, as well as masterclasses and community engagements.